 This entire report may be viewed as a PDF: Fact Sheet: Late-Term Abortions in the States

 Because abortion reports are produced independently by each reporting area, the ranges of gestational ages reported are not easily comparable from area to area, and information is not available from every reporting area for every year.
-For example, as noted below, Hawaii’s most recent available abortion data is a decade old.
 Additionally, some reporting areas measure pregnancy using probable post-fertilization age (PPF age), while other reporting areas measure pregnancy using weeks of gestation, which is approximately two weeks greater than PPF age.
-For these reasons, the table below does not include a total; however, to enable easier comparisons, CLI has noted whether reporting areas use gestational age or PPF age, the age ranges used by the reporting areas, and the most recent reporting year for each reporting area.
+For these reasons, the table below does not include a total; however, to enable easier comparisons, CLI has converted all to estimated gestational age (noting whether reporting areas originally used PPF age), the age ranges used by the reporting areas, and the most recent reporting year for each reporting area.

 Late-Term Abortions in States that Report by Gestational Age (43)1

-- Does not include 8 states and the District of Columbia: 4 states do not publish abortion statistics and did not provide abortion data to CLI when requested (CA, MD, NH, WY), 2 reporting areas do not report abortions by gestational age (2: D.C., GA), and 3 states do not report gestational age with sufficient specificity (IA, ND, SD)
+- Does not include 8 states and the District of Columbia: 4 states do not publish abortion statistics or did not provide abortion data to CLI when requested (CA, MD, NH, WY), 2 reporting areas do not report abortions by gestational age (DC, GA), 3 states do not report gestational age with sufficient specificity (IA, ND, SD).

 - Gestational age measures pregnancy from the last menstrual period, while probable post-fertilization (PPF) age measures pregnancy from the probable date of conception.
 PPF age is approximately two weeks less than gestational age.
-AL, AR, FL, SC, and TX report using PFF age; these states’ reported abortions by PPF age have been converted to approximate gestational age by subtracting two weeks.
+AL, AR, FL, SC, and TX report using PFF age; these states’ reported abortions by PPF age have been converted to approximate gestational age.

 - The majority of states report gestational age in ranges rather than by individual week.

 - Reports only abortions performed on state residents.